Observe and Report: Production

 The film was shot on location in the largely abandoned Winrock Shopping Center in Albuquerque, New Mexico.
 Filming began around May 2008.

-At the request of the studio, during the test screening stage the filmmakers created a version of the film that was more toned down, but that was scrapped as the test screening scores for the new version were lower than the original.
+At the request of the studio, during the test screening stage the filmmakers created a version of the film that was toned down, but that was scrapped as the test screening scores for the new version were lower than the original.

 Writing

 Observe and Report was written and directed by Jody Hill.
 The megalomaniac, manic-depressive security guard Ronnie has been compared to Travis Bickle in Martin Scorsese's Taxi Driver; Hill has mentioned it and also Scorsese's The King of Comedy as significant influences.

 The film has drawn some attention for having a plot revolving around a "mall cop" like the 2009 family comedy Paul Blart: Mall Cop.
 Seth Rogen, in an interview with GQ, noted his awareness of another "mall cop" movie being made:

 We knew the whole time, actually.
 And we're friends with those guys, so we would literally send each other pictures of the wardrobe, just to make sure we weren't stepping on each other's toes.
 They're totally different movies.

 However, in 2019, Rogen expressed anger at his discovery that Paul Blart: Mall Cop had "gotten the script and ripped us off, even though they're very different movies...One way or another I'm not thrilled with Paul Blart: Mall Cop in relation to how Observe and Report was received."

 In comparing the two, Observe and Report was dubbed by some reviewers as "the dark mall cop movie".